Shark Navigator Vacuums Review

 Every vacuum manufacturer provides a suggested cleaning frequency for their filters, but every person’s vacuuming habits and environment are different.
 For that reason, we suggest using Shark’s recommended cleaning schedule as the bare minimum.

-The foam and felt filters handle the brunt of the dust and particles that flow through your vacuum, so they need the most frequent cleaning.
-Here’s a quick summary table of the Shark Navigator filters and Shark’s recommendations.
+The foam and felt filters handle the brunt of the dust and allergens that flow through your vacuum, so they need the most frequent cleaning.
+Here’s a quick summary table of the Navigator filters and Shark’s recommendations.

 The ZU560-562 Navigator vacuums are a relatively new release and we’re not confident recommending a generic filter replacement at this point.
 Once third-party manufacturers start listing these Shark Navigator model numbers on a filter set as being compatible we’ll include it here.

-If you notice your vacuum isn’t picking up dirt, has poor suction, or seems to have restricted airflow, then that’s a sign you need to clean the filters and check for blockages.
+If you notice your vacuum isn’t picking up dirt, has poor suction power, or seems to have restricted airflow, then that’s a sign you need to clean the filters and check for blockages.
 If your household has multiple pets, then be extra thorough about making sure your vacuum stays unclogged.

 It’s essential that you let the filters air dry for 24 hours after washing them.
 Using a wet, or even damp, filter in your vacuum can lead to mold growth and possibly even motor damage.
 The smell is absolutely horrible if you let water into any vacuum, even once.